How long does it take to grow a beard?

 Sleep

-Man with beard laying in bed
+Man with a beard resting in bed.

 Stress

-Stressed out man with a beard rubbing his temples
+Stressed man rubbing his temples.

 Testosterone